arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)

 <a name="uninstall"></a>
-## 16. Uninstalling
+## 12. Uninstalling
-1. If using forced arming, change HSM settings NCKL-child devices to real devices<br />
-2. If using Panic Key or Panic pins, remove custom Panic rule from HSM<br />
-3. it is now safe to remove Nyckelharpa, child devices are deleted during removal process
+1. Delete scheduled task<br />
+2. Uninstall apcupsd<br />
+3. Remove SmartUPS virtual device<br />
+4. Remove SmartUPS from Devices code

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
-## 17. Get Help, report an issue, and contact information
+## 13. Get Help, report an issue, and contact information
 * [Use the HE Community's Nyckelharpa forum](https://community.hubitat.com/t/release-nyckelharpa/15062) to request assistance, or to report an issue.
 Direct private messages to user @arnb

 [:arrow_up_small: Back to top](#top)

 <a name="issues"></a>
-## 18. Known Issues
+## 14. Known Issues
-* Messages need individual custom destination settings

-* SMS was disabled by Hubitat, but is still defined as a destination.
-Do not use SMS

-* Iris V3 Keypad Issue: Lights remain on when device is sitting upright on a table or flat surface.<br />
-Cause: Keypad's motion or proximity sensor is activated.<br />
-Solution: Move keypad to edge of table, lay it flat on table or surface, or mount it on a wall.

-* Do not intermix Centralitex keypad drivers with system keypad drivers.
-Use one or the other

-[:arrow_up_small: Back to top](#top)
+* The SmartUPS device Refresh command does nothing because no server is available for communications [:arrow_up_small: Back to top](#top)